Tag: Nancy Blackett

 When Mrs Ransome saw the finished film in 1974, her only comment was that the kettle was of the wrong period.

-Unbeknownst to me until this afternoon, Heinemann Educational books brought out this cover in 1982.
+Unbeknownst to me, Heinemann Educational books brought out this cover in 1982.

 The photograph would have been shot when we were rehearsing the scene when the Swallows first land at Peel Island on Coniston Water.
 It was mid-May and I got terribly cold in my thin cotton dress.
-Suzanna wasn’t feeling well and we all felt a bit tired, as you can see.
+Suzanna wasn’t feeling well and were all tired, as you can see.

 Almost thirty years after Richard Pilbrow released the movie, a hardback was produced with a tinted black and white still from the film taken when we were fishing in Shark Bay.
+This was shot on Elterwater, a small reedy lake near Windermere.
 We have Arthur Ransome guardians to thank for this.
 The draft copy had a rather clonky cartoon that they were not happy with.
 It can be seen by clicking here.

 This book cover was advertised every day for a week on the front cover to the Daily Mail and profiled in the magazine as one of their thirty books featured in their Children’s Golden Library collection.